hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Study design:

 Data about family and children were available only for waves 1-5 (from child birth to age 9) but not available yet for wave 6 (child age 15).
-Researcher tried to predict the results (child GPA, child grit, household eviction, household material hardship, caregive layoff, and caregiver participation in job training) of wave 6 based on whole data for waves 1-5 and half of the data for wave 6.
+Researcher tried to predict the results (child GPA, child grit, household eviction, household material hardship, caregive layoff, and caregiver participation in job training) of wave 6 based on the whole data for waves 1-5 and half of the data for wave 6.

 Result: